 There was a time when style was measured by the wriggle room in your wardrobe.
-If you couldn’t find that year old top from behind the avalanche of new (and equally unused) items carelessly tossed into your closet, you were officially deemed a fashionista – up to date and trendy.
-But thankfully the world has changed since then.
+An avalanche of new and unused clothing carelessly tossed into a bursting closet, deemed you a fashionista.
+Up to date and trendy.
+But thankfully the world has changed much since then.
+Quite drastically!

 The Rana Plaza Disaster

-When the factory in Rana Plaza Bangladesh collapsed, the reverberation made its way to the hearts of style curators and compulsive buyers all over the world.
-The inhuman work conditions, the fact that the workers had protested to no avail and the unethical practices of most supply chains came to light shattering the complacency of the fashion clique.
+When the Dhaka garment factory collapsed in 2013, the reverberation made its way to the hearts of style curators and compulsive buyers all over the world.
+The inhuman work conditions and the fact that the workers had protested to no avail was heart breaking to hear.
+These unethical practices of many supply chains eventually came to light, shattering the complacency of the fashion clique.

 Overflowing landfills and the incredible pressure to keep producing raw material to satiate the style machinery have since joined ranks and become pressing concerns everyone talks about.